Playgrounds taped off, streets deserted as Spain's coronavirus death toll doubles

 Bars, restaurants and shops selling non-essential items are shut for 15 days as the country enters a state of emergency.
 Schools are shut, keeping millions of children at home.

+“It is impossible for us to maintain a safe distance of at least one metre recommended by the Health Ministry,” said Antonio Jaumandreu, of Spanish hairdressing council CONEPE.

+Madrid’s regional chief Isabel Diaz Ayuso said authorities would order hairdressers to close in Madrid because she would “prefer people to have dirty hair but be alive”.

-In a further blow to Spain’s economically vital tourist industry, Easter processions that typically draw huge crowds have been cancelled.
+In a further blow to Spain’s economically vital tourist industry, popular Easter processions have been cancelled.

+Ford (F.N) said on Sunday it would shut its Spanish plant in the eastern region of Valencia for one week starting on Monday after three employees tested positive for coronavirus.
+It is one of Ford’s largest outside the United States and employs over 7,000 people.

 Britain on Sunday advised its citizens against all but essential travel to Spain.
 Around 4,400 inbound flights to Spain have been cancelled for the second half of March, the Spanish airlines association said on Thursday.